These air fryer baked potatoes have that crispy skin and tender, fluffy inside, and they are the best baked potatoes!

 First, don’t overcrowd the Air Fryer basket.
 Four medium potatoes would probably be my maximum recommendation.
 You want to make sure that the skin has enough space to crisp up.

 Last, different sized potatoes can have different cook times.
+Small red potatoes, for example, won’t need near as much time.
+So definitely be aware that you will need to adjust cooking time for the size of the potato.
 The good news is that you can always put them back in for a few extra minutes.

 If you want to try this method with red potatoes or gold potatoes, it will still taste great!
 Just check them during cooking.
 They may have a different cook time.